yandex-cloud/docs/en/managed-sqlserver/operations/databases.md

 - API

    Use the [delete](../api-ref/Database/delete.md) API method and pass the following in the request:
-   * ID of the cluster where the database is located, in the `clusterId` parameter.
+   * ID of the cluster that hosts the database, in the `clusterId` parameter.
 To find out the cluster ID, [get a list of clusters in the folder](cluster-list.md#list-clusters).
    * Database name, in the `databaseName` parameter.
-To find out the database name, [retrieve a list of databases in the cluster](#list-db).
+To find out the database name, [request a list of databases in the cluster](#list-db).

 {% endlist %}